-It’s an exciting time for online retailers.
+It is an exciting time for online retailers.
 Now more than ever, people are heading online to order products.
-In 2021, there were a vast 2.14 billion online orders placed.
-And as new technologies emerge, businesses can make their websites more interactive, and personalized than ever before.
+In 2021 there were a vast 2.14 billion online orders placed.
+And as new technologies emerge businesses can make their websites more interactive and personalized than ever before.

-It’s easy to get carried away with this online innovation.
-But it’s also easy to overlook basic steps that can determine your online access.
-Are you starting a new ecommerce website, and unsure where to start?
-Here are some eCommerce website Do’s and Don’ts to get you started, and some practices that are best avoided.
+It is easy to get carried away with this online innovation.
+But it is also easy to overlook basic steps that can determine your online access.
+Are you starting a new ecommerce website and unsure where to start?
+Here are some eCommerce website Do and Do not to get you started and some practices that are best avoided.

 1. DO: Make Your Website User-Friendly

 It almost goes without saying but a website needs to be user-friendly to be successful.
 Do you think that your ecommerce website is already providing the best user experience?
 You might want to double-check that.
 It’s easy to overlook a simple error that can significantly affect your site’s usability.

 For example, a specific button in your electronic signature online – eSignature service isn’t functioning as it should, and users need to click a particular area of their screen to proceed.
 Ecommerce website users don’t want to wait around; you’ll find that if people struggle to progress through your site, they will abandon it.
 So, even if a certain area of your website is functional, is it as user-friendly as it could be?